 Dr Campbell Thomson

-Sixteen year ARMS member, Dr Campbell Thomson is the Director of Research Enterprise at The University of Western Australia.
+Eighteen year ARMS member, Dr Campbell Thomson is the Director of Research Enterprise at The University of Western Australia.

 A former researcher at CSIRO, Campbell came to understand that senior researchers were increasingly being placed in management roles later in their careers.
 Realising this, he decided early on in his research career to take on a management role, giving himself a competitive advantage.